Steam Workshop: Create, Share, and Discover Mods

 - Look for an item that you wish to at to your base game, and press Download

-Once you’ve downloaded the custom content, it will become available in-game from its corresponding section, depending on the type of content (skins, custom maps, etc).
+Once you download custom content, the game makes it available in the corresponding section, depending on the type of content (skins, custom maps, etc.).

-Just like your typical Steam game or software, you can leave reviews and rate the workshop items, as well as read other users’ reviews.
+Just like with any Steam game or software, you can leave reviews, rate Workshop items, and read feedback from other players.

 - Go back to the DotA 2 workshop tab as you did in the previous solution, and click on the Browse button